crustio/Crust-Grants-Program/applications/switchswap.md

 ![Progress](https://ipfs.io/ipfs/QmVQRi7nHL5c1CUCMVodGtMSFgzy3PMjWU4L44azQsmECZ)

 **Wallet Management**

 ![Wallet](https://ipfs.io/ipfs/Qmbj1vxx1bVBtKwFY5x8z9Y5SebYRHNpoMg3fyHnNQifcm)

 **Design of Gallery Page (In dev.)**

-It could be considered an NFT exhibition; there will be many exhibitions in Switchswap, each show will have different parameters and a separate page.
+It could be considered an NFT exhibition; there will be many exhibitions in switchswap, each show will have different parameters and is located at a separate page.

 At the gallery, users can view NFT and buy them if interested.

 ![Gallery](https://ipfs.io/ipfs/QmP5bgkhk3H3gCKTc48xeU9RsRiwa3sh5TKLcpwD1T4Mmy)

+**And more**

+We are planning to build many other things on switchswap; some page are in our development plan:

+1. Dedicated NFT viewer: to view the content of user's NFT, user can check the storage status of their file on Crust Network from this pages
+2. NFT manager: to view all NFT the user have in their wallet
+3. Proposal page: this page lets user propose their opinion, suggestion for switchswap, the data will be stored Polygon Network.
+4. Funbox: this page has multiple small tools that are useful for users, e.g.:

+    $CRU faucet box that allows users to receive $CRU if they tweet a status on Twitter including required keywords

+    File checking box to check their file status on Crust Network, the list of files to be monitored will be stored in localStorage or maybe in Polygon if we see the needs of users

+    And more...

 ### Ecosystem Fit

 Help us locate your project in the Crust landscape and what problems it tries to solve by answering each of these questions: